Shreyatan/Calculator/README.md

 # Calculator
-This calculator is made with in Java
+This calculator is made using Java.